 Length: 4.5 miles

-This great family cycle route takes in the shores of Lough Neagh, the country town of Antrim and Rea’s Wood.
+This great family cycling route takes in the shores of Lough Neagh, the county town of Antrim and Rea’s Wood.
 Follow the path from the car park into the wood, with its wet woodland and rich mix of wildlife.
 Once you reach the National Nature Reserve, look for the signs for the Mill Race Trail along Kirby’s Lane.
 A riverside path will then lead you back to Antrim town, where you can enjoy a well-earned break.

 Length: 7 miles